LokiBoyy/CoFounder-Challenge/README.md

 6. To hand in the challenge send me an Email to your forked repository of this that contains your solution.

 ## Challenge
-1. Build a small example website in the broader topic of kitchens.
+1. Build a small example website (no more than 3 sites.
+Site number does not matter - if you can show all you need/want in less that is totally ok!) in the broader topic of kitchens.
 (If you design it first with other tools feel free to add those files as well)
 2. Use the example website to showcase your UX capabilities where you see fit.
 3. Bonus Points: Write some website functionality in Rust via WebAssembly.